 Type 4: Life Drainers

 Consider how you might lead a meeting with a group of seasoned engineers vs. a group of newly graduated nurses.
-You, as the meeting leader, will employ not only different meeting designs and techniques to accomplish your purpose, but you will probably instinctively adapt your leadership style to match the needs and expectations of the meeting participants.
-That adaptability is required of great meeting leaders.
-It not only helps you accomplish your specific purpose, but builds trust and produces many other positive side-effects
+You, as the meeting leader, would not only employ different meeting designs and techniques to accomplish your purpose, but you would also probably instinctively adapt your leadership style to match the needs and expectations of the meeting participants.

-People are complex, and meetings with groups of people are exponentially more so.
+People are complex, and meetings involving groups of people are exponentially more so.
 You will inevitably lead meetings that some thought were excellent and some thought were abysmal.
-The reasons for this are many, but could even be as simple as the extrovert enjoying the lively meeting while the introvert felt overwhelmed.
+The reasons for this are many, but they could even be as simple as the extrovert enjoying the lively meeting while the introvert felt overwhelmed.
 This is common in meetings.
-Try your best to generate positive side-effects as often as you can with as many participants as possible.
+Try your best to generate positive side effects as often as you can with as many participants as possible.

-When leading meetings you will not always hit the mark.
-Sometimes you will walk away and say “yeah, that wasn’t my best.
+When leading meetings, you will not always hit the mark.
+Sometimes, you will walk away and say, “Yeah, that wasn’t my best.
 I’d love to have that one back.”
 Move on.
 Learn from your mistakes.
 Address your failures personally when needed.
-And get back on the horse and do it again.
+Then get back on the horse and do it again.
 Don’t let perfection be the enemy of improvement and eventual mastery.